See Nigeria's Current Immunization Schedule

 - one doze of measles

-Your child gets the above vaccinations in his first year of life.
-He gets them over a course of five visits, including the doses given at birth.
+Your kids should get the above vaccinations within their first year of life.
+They will receive them over a course of five visits, including the doses they get at birth.

-See The Table of Immunization Schedule In Nigeria
+See This Table For The Current Immunization Schedule In Nigeria

 It’s usually prescribed for vaccination at birth.
 The disease is airborne and very lethal.
 It can spread to many organs and cause serious illness.
 An untreated person can infect up to 15 people a year.

 Doctors prescribe this vaccine at 6, 10, and 14 weeks.
 It’s the disease of the respiratory tract.
-There's a bacteria that lives in the throat, mouth, and nose.
+There are bacteria that lives in the throat, mouth, and nose.
 It’s very dangerous for infants.